 He stayed in Leipzig from June 17 - June 19

 Guest Scholars for 2011:

-Professor of history (emeritus) University of Arizona
+Dirk Hoerder is Professor of History (emeritus) University of Arizona.

 He visited the GESI in early November 2011 for a couple of days and participated in the discussion on how to bring the history of migration into a transnational history of the 19th and 20th century.
 He gave a talk at the weekly CAS-colloquium (link) by November, 2 which forms a part of the lecture GS 710 on Global History in the MA Global Studies and met with researchers both from the group "Transnational History of East-Central Europe" at GWZO (link) and the Research Training Group "Critical Junctures of Globalization".